Asintoerr/A-Sin-To-Err/README.md

 secret, but every value should only be used once.
 It is similar to page identifier of one time pad.

-Example:
+To encrypt, type nonce followed by encoded stream and record message shown on the LED display.

 | Nonce     | 5551 | 8424 |      |      |      |      |
 |-----------|------|------|------|------|------|------|
 | Encoded   |      |      | 1581 | 8187 | 5479 | 1812 |
 | Message   | 5551 | 8424 | 6592 | 9162 | 3839 | 2885 |

-To encrypt, type nonce followed by encoded stream and record message shown on the LED display.

 Decryption
 ----------